Performance management and EPM: how to improve your decision-making

 Assign a priority to each of them

-During this stage, it is essential not to focus on the potential cost of resolving each of the issues listed, but rather to build a process of prioritizing the issues via, for example, a SWOT to identify those that have the greatest negative or positive impact on the company's performance.
+During this stage, it is essential not to focus on the potential cost of resolving each of the issues listed, but rather to build a process of prioritizing the issues via a SWOT analysis, for example, in order to identify those that have the greatest negative or positive impact on the company's performance.

 Identify potential obstacles